 Keep it brief.
 Focus on one major point.
-If you attempt to tackle too many issues in one letter, your main point may be diluted or confused.
+If you attempt to tackle too many issues in one letter, your main point may be diluted or confusing.

 Back it up.
 If possible, provide a couple of brief, logical arguments as to why your legislator should support your position.
 If your local newspaper has editorialized in support of your issue, or community members have written letters to the editor supporting your position, clip the articles and include them.
-If the OEC has created a fact sheet about the issue, include it.
+If the OEC, or another trustworthy source, has shared information on the issue, include it.

 Follow up.
 Keep track of whether or not your legislator supports your position.
-If he/she does, write an e-mail or note or call to say thanks.
+If they do, write or call back to say thanks.
 If not, call or write to ask why not and encourage them to support the issue down the road.